enomotokenji/pytorch-Neural-Style-Transfer/README.md

 ```
 ### Without Docker
 Install PyTorch and dependencies from [http://pytorch.org.](http://pytorch.org)
-We have prepared requirement.txt, but it is preferable to use Anaconda as recommended by the official.
+We have prepared requirement.txt, but it is preferable to use Anaconda as recommended on [http://pytorch.org.](http://pytorch.org)

 ## References
 * Leon A. Gatys, Alexander S. Ecker and Matthias Bethge.
 "Image Style Transfer Using Convolutional Neural Networks", in CVPR 2017. [[Paper]](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)